 1. Before Upgrading - complete the upgrade prerequisites

-2. Licensing - have your licence key ready
+2. Licensing - have your license key ready

-You will need to reenter your Dashboard Server licence key as part of the upgrade.
+You will need to reenter your Dashboard Server license key as part of the upgrade.

 There are a few key tasks you should complete before upgrading: